 Patagonia Women's Centered Crops - 20 1/2"

-Perfect for yoga, and cropped so you can see your feet, Centered Crops feature a compression fit; plenty of stretch and a fabric that wicks, dries quickly and feels like cotton.
+Perfect for yoga, the Centered Crops are cropped so you can see your feet and feature a compression fit and plenty of stretch.
+The fabric wicks moisture, dries quickly and feels like cotton.
 Fair Trade Certified™ sewing.

-- Stretchy nylon/spandex knit (heathers: polyester/spandex) is a high-performance fabric that provides a compression fit, wicks fast, dries quickly and feels soft.
+- High-performance stretchy nylon/spandex knit fabric that provides a compression fit (heathers: polyester/spandex; prints: recycled polyester/spandex).
+Wicks fast, dries quickly and feels soft.
 Fair Trade Certified™ sewing

-- Wide waistband is flattering and has hidden ½" elastic to keep the pants in place as you move
+- Flattering wide waistband features hidden ½" elastic to keep pants in place as you move

 - Contoured side seams are rolled to the back and follow the shape of your leg for comfort